-The compact changing its powers seems to make no sense at first, until one considers what happened in the episode it first appeared in—not only did its owner end up killing herself once she achieved the love she wanted (but which she knew was only compelled and thus not truly hers), but she herself was a lonely and rejected girl whom everyone in her school believed unattractive.
+One cursed object, a compact, appears in two episodes ("Vanity's Mirror", then "Face of Evil") with different powers each time.
+The compact changing its powers seems to make no sense at first, until one considers what happened in "Vanity's Mirror"—not only did its owner end up killing herself once she achieved the love she wanted (but which she knew was only compelled and thus not truly hers), but she herself was a lonely and rejected girl whom everyone in her school believed unattractive.
 Killing herself after achieving her "love" instead of killing the man in question would break the love compulsion curse, and at the same time the death of an "ugly" tragic girl would cast a new curse related to giving beauty and the chance to have a life others would envy.